herropaul/supremeBot/README.md

 ## Installation
 ---
-* Clone the directory in any given path you want.
+* Clone the link in any given path you want.
 ```
 git clone https://github.com/herropaul/supremeBot
 ```